Kylian Mbappe has told PSG he will leave at the end of the season, AP sources say

 While Madrid seems like the most probable destination for Mbappe, his departure from PSG is likely to spark a bidding war between a host of other clubs eager to sign the former World Cup winner.

-In 2021, PSG turned down a bid of $190 million from Real Madrid for the forward, who went on to sign his current contract.
+In 2021, PSG turned down a bid of $190 million from Real Madrid for the forward, who went on to sign his current contract the following year.

-Mbappe will be the latest superstar player to leave the French club in recent times following the departures of Lionel Messi and Neymar last year.
+Mbappe will be the latest superstar player to leave the French club in recent times following the departures of Messi and Neymar last year.
+The glittering attacking trio played together for two seasons yet couldn't even reach the quarterfinals of the Champions League as PSG was eliminated at the last-16 stage both years, first by Real Madrid and then Bayern Munich.

-He won five French league titles with PSG, but has so far failed to lead it to success in the Champions League.
+Mbappe won five French league titles with PSG, but has so far failed to lead it to success in the Champions League.
+When PSG reached the final in the pandemic-shortened 2020 season, it lost 1-0 to Bayern as Mbappe and Neymar both failed to make an impact.

 Mbappe’s decision brings an end to a drawn-out saga that has overshadowed his final year at the club.

+Despite his brilliant scoring record, Mbappe has not always been a fan favorite at the club.

+Some fans questioned why he stayed at all given his stated ambition to win the Champions League and Ballon d’Or trophy multiple times.
+He was won neither with PSG.

-PSG has already made moves to shift its focus over the past 12 months in light of the exits of Messi and Neymar.
+PSG may have sensed this moment was coming, since it has already made moves to shift its focus over the past 12 months in light of the exits of Messi and Neymar.

-PSG has been owned by Qatar Sports Investments since 2011 and dominated French soccer with some of the biggest names in the sport, including Zlatan Ibrahimovic, Mbappe, Neymar and Messi.
-But it has begun to shift away from that model with signings like Randal Kolo Muani last year.
+After years of problems with soccer violence and falling short on the field, PSG's fortunes improved after being taken over by Qatar Sports Investments in June 2011.
+PSG largely dominated French soccer with some of the biggest names in the sport, including Zlatan Ibrahimovic, Mbappe, Neymar and Messi.
+But it has begun to shift away from that model with signings like Randal Kolo Muani and Bradley Barcola last year.

-Mbappe has long been seen as a successor to Karim Benzema at Madrid, who left the Spanish giant for Al Ittihad in Saudi Arabia last year.
+Mbappe has long been viewed by Madrid as the ideal successor to Karim Benzema, who left the Spanish giant for Al Ittihad in Saudi Arabia last year.

+Whether PSG can find a successor to Mbappe remains to be seen, as he will leave a giant void.

 More AP soccer: https://apnews.com/hub/soccer